DaneVinson/StupidTodo/readme.md

-## Stupid Todo - orlenas-streams branch
+## Stupid Todo - orleans-streams branch
 A branch of the Stupid Todo concept application to explore Microsoft Orleans Streams.